jblayter/SDM-Playbook/strategy/vision-to-direction.md

 - Maintain a decision log of how technical choices map back to strategy.

 ## 5. Ritual Cadence
-- **Quarterly:** Translate updated company OKRs into technical initiatives.
+- **Quarterly:** Translate updated company OKRs into technical initiatives using [Quarterly Planning Alignment](../communication-templates/07-quarterly-planning-alignment.md).
 - **Monthly:** Review progress with product/leadership to ensure alignment.
 - **Sprintly:** Connect backlog items to higher-level initiatives in planning.